UTSCCSCC01/finalprojectf22-catkins/doc/sprint1/documentation.md

             /feed/
                 http get request that returns a json list of posts sorted by date created (new first), only shows posts the user is following or posts set to public, also sorts posts by priority highest number first

+            /reply
+                handles adding replies/comments to posts.
+Comments go up to 2 layers deep (comments can have replies and posts can have comments) and are stored in the comments field of a post.
+The replies to a comment are stored in the replies section of a comment.
+The comments do not exist elsewhere in the database.

         Description
             Route for general feed including all public group posts as well as public user posts